The Singleton

 ---

-> *Typed on a Smith-Corona, 1974, single carbon copy, taped to a shipping container at coordinates the allocator does not index:* > > *KCRC 1480 AM — Thursday Roundup, segment 3.* > Two listeners wrote in this week with the same observation, independently, three states apart.
-They both said: I keep dreaming about a man I have never met, in a city I have never been to, and the man is cold. > I am not going to interpret this on the air.
-I am going to read the letters.
-You can decide. > — R.
+> *Typed on a Smith-Corona, 1974, single carbon copy, taped inside a shipping container at coordinates the allocator does not index:* > > *KCRC 1480 AM — Thursday Roundup, segment 3.* > Two listeners wrote in this week with the same observation, independently, three states apart.
+Both of them said, in almost the same words: *I keep dreaming about a man I have never met, in a city I have never been to, and the man is cold.* > I am not going to interpret this on the air.
+I am going to read the letters, and you can decide.
+That is the whole job, and it is the only one I have left. > — R.

 Decision · ch 11